kube-zen/zen-watcher/examples/observations/README.md

 - Annotations: Webhook metadata (`zen.io/webhook-received-at`, `zen.io/webhook-delivery-attempt`)
 - Category: `security` (or `operations`, `compliance`, etc. depending on webhook type)
 - Severity: `medium`
+- Source: `webhook-gateway` (generic identifier - implementations can use custom identifiers)

 **See**: `docs/DYNAMIC_WEBHOOKS_WATCHER_INTEGRATION.md` for webhook integration contract.

+---

+### 08-webhook-originated.yaml
+**Webhook-Originated Event (zen-hook Example)** - zen-hook (kube-zen ecosystem) webhook event example.

+**Use Case**: Example showing how zen-hook (one concrete webhook gateway implementation in the kube-zen ecosystem) generates Observations.

+**Fields**:
+- Same as 08-webhook-gateway.yaml, but uses `source: "zen-hook"` as the identifier
+- Demonstrates kube-zen ecosystem integration pattern

+**Note**: This is an example of one concrete implementation.
+For generic webhook gateway patterns, see 08-webhook-gateway.yaml.

 ---